Ludwig III of Bavaria: Service and politics

 Throughout his life, Ludwig took a great interest in agriculture.
 From 1868, he was the Honorary President of the Central Committee of the Bavarian Agricultural Society.
 In 1875, he bought Leutstetten Castle and made it a model farm.
 He was also very interested in technology, particularly water power.
 In 1891 at his initiation, the Bavarian Canal Society was established.
 In 1896 Prince Ludwig was appointed honorary member of the Bavarian Academy of Sciences.

 As a prince of the royal house he was automatically a member of the Senate of the Bavarian legislature; there he was a great supporter of the direct right to vote.
 Since 23 June 1863 already, Ludwig had been a member of the Chamber of the Reichsräte.
 In 1870 he voted as a member of the Bundesrat for the acceptance of the November treaties to join the North German Confederation.
 In 1871 he ran unsuccessfully for the first Reichstag elections as a candidate of the Bavarian Patriot Party.
 In 1906 he supported the Bavarian electoral reform, which the SPD founder August Bebel praised: "The German people, if the Kaiser were to be chosen from one of the German princes, would presumably elect Wittelsbach Ludwig and not Prussia's Wilhelm."

 Regent of Bavaria

 On 12 December 1912, Ludwig's father Luitpold died.
-Luitpold had been an active participant in the deposition of his nephew, King Ludwig II, and had also acted as prince regent for his other nephew, King Otto.
+Luitpold had been an active participant in the deposition of his nephew, Ludwig II, and had also acted as prince regent for his other nephew, King Otto.
 Although Otto had nominally been king since 1886, he had been under medical supervision since 1883 and it had long been understood that he would never be mentally capable of actively reigning.
 Ludwig III immediately succeeded his father as regent.